 - Diego Rivera's final mural, Baño en el Río, a mosaic made up of Venetian glass tiles, created between 1953 and 56 on transportable steel frames, showing the front and reverse views of the same scene

-The Soumaya has two locations, one in the southern area of Mexico City, and the other more centrally located.
-Mexican architect Fernando Romero designed the buildings at both locations, and though the Plaza Carso location is more recognizable, they are both outstanding examples of modern Mexico City architecture.
+The Soumaya has two locations, one is in the southern area of Mexico City, and the other is more centrally located.
+Mexican architect Fernando Romero designed the buildings at both locations, and though the Plaza Carso location is more recognizable, they can both be considered outstanding examples of modern Mexico City architecture.

 Plaza Loreto Location: The original location is in the San Angel area of Mexico City, at Plaza Loreto.
 It opened in 1994 and is built in an area that was Spanish conquistador Hernán Córtes’ encomienda in the south of the city during the colonial period, and is now made up of a district of modern office towers and public plazas.

 Address: Av.
 Revolución y Río Magdalena –eje 10 sur– Tizapán, San Ángel